 "Damn it, if Buck was wrong then Christian might be in trouble."

 She looked up from the phone, to find both Jasu and Ali looking at her with deep concern.
 Which one was Christian again?
 It didn't matter.
 The Pavilion personnel shouldn't have been Mrs Lebeau's concern at all.
-But it was.
-Maybe Claudia couldn't bring the Super Centre into the battle, but that didn't mean she wasn't involved herself.
+But somehow, they were.

-She hit play.
+Claudia hit play, and heard two voices talking.
 She recognised one of the voices as that of Mr Smith, the manager of the DIY Barn.
 "Who's the other guy?"